Lota Cheek: Personal life and scandal

 Cheek had a complex personal life marked by several marriages.
 She first married Robert Platt Stout in Alabama in 1916 and divorced him in 1920.

 In 1922, she was involved in a public scandal when a woman, Mrs. E. C. Simmons (sometimes spelled Seimmons), named her as a co-respondent in her divorce case.
 It was revealed that Cheek's husband at the time, an F.L.
 Simmons (or Seimmons), had married Lota without first obtaining a proper divorce from his previous wife, making his marriage to Cheek legally invalid.
+Lota was engaged to silent film star Buster Keaton.
+It was seen as a potential "power couple" pairing between a top Broadway beauty and one of Hollywood's biggest stars.

+The engagement was called off abruptly shortly after it began but this occurred during a turbulent period in both of their lives—Lota was dealing with the fallout of a bigamy scandal involving her previous husband, and Keaton's personal life and career were entering a more complex phase.

 In 1924, Lota married the British actor Tyrell Davis in Manhattan while both were performing on Broadway.
 However, their marriage lasted only a few months as they divorced when Davis returned to England and Lota remained in the United States.

-By 1925, she had remarried yet again and took the surname of her new husband, Sanders, and generally used this name thereafter.
+By 1925, she had remarried yet again and took the surname of her new husband, Harry Sanders, and generally used this name thereafter.
 She and her husband, Mr. Sanders, had two children together.

 Later life and death

 After her period of fame, Lota Cheek-Sanders lived a private life.
-She passed away on April 22, 1978, in Tucson, Arizona, at the age of 79.
+She died on April 22, 1978, in Tucson, Arizona, at the age of 79.